shassoun/CyberSecurity-Ansible-ELK-Scripts-BootCamp/13 ELK Stack Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

-Load Balancers are designed to protect the network from DDoS attacks by shifitng attack traffic from 1 server to others on the network to ensure a single server does not get overwhelmed to the point of becoming unavailable to authorised users/ legitimate traffic.
+Load Balancers are designed to protect the network from DDoS attacks by shifitng attack traffic from 1 server to others on the network to ensure a single server does not get overwhelmed to the point of becoming unavailable to authorised users and legitimate traffic.

-The advantage of a jump box is it provides a secure method for admins to connect to servers in order to launch administrative tasks in a secure and monitored environment.
+The advantage of a JumpBox is it provides a secure method for admins to connect to servers in order to launch administrative tasks in a secure and monitored environment.
+This in essence, sets the JumpBox as a Secure Admin Workstation aslo referred to as SAW, whereby any Administrator will be required to connect to the JumpBox in order to perform any task in a secure environment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Filebeat monitors any changes to the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-Metricbeat focuses more on the statistics and metrics of the data monitored.
+Metricbeat focuses more on the statistics and metrics from the operating system and from services running on the server in relation to the specific data being monitored.
+These metrics and statistics are then shipped to the output specified such as ElasticSearch or LogStash.

 The configuration details of each machine may be found below.